American Airlines Flight 383 (2016)

 American Airlines Flight 383 was a scheduled domestic passenger flight from O'Hare International Airport in Chicago, Illinois to Miami International Airport.
-On October 28, 2016, the Boeing 767-300ER operating the flight suffered an uncontained engine failure during takeoff that ignited a fire.
+On October 28, 2016, the Boeing 767 operating the flight suffered an uncontained engine failure on the second engine during takeoff that ignited a fire.
 The crew rejected the takeoff and evacuated everyone on board, with 21 occupants being injured—there were no fatalities.
 The aircraft was damaged beyond repair, making this accident the 17th hull loss of a Boeing 767.

 The accident was caused by the rupture of a disk in the starboard engine, with one fragment piercing the fuel tank in the wing.
 The investigation revealed the need for more stringent directives for ultrasonic inspection of engine components.

 Accident

 On October 28, 2016, the Boeing 767-300ER operating the flight (registered N345AN) was accelerating for takeoff on runway 28R when the aircraft's right engine suffered an uncontained failure that led to a severe fire.
 The crew managed to abort the takeoff and evacuate everyone on board, while emergency services extinguished the fire.
 Twenty-one people were injured, and the aircraft was substantially damaged, written off, and stored.

 The right engine had suffered a sudden rupture of the stage-2 disk while operating at takeoff power.
-The disk separated into two pieces, the smaller of which pierced the wing's fuel tank and then flew 2935 ft, falling through the roof of a United Parcel Service (UPS) facility and coming to rest on the building's floor.
+The disk separated into two pieces, the smaller of which pierced the wing's fuel tank and then flew 2,935 ft, falling through the roof of a United Parcel Service (UPS) facility and coming to rest on the building's floor.
 No one was injured in the UPS building.